OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `"The difference between successful people and really successful people is that really successful people say no to almost everything."` - Warren Buffett

+`“There are decades where nothing happens; and there are weeks where decades happen.”` - Vladimir Ilyich Lenin

 ### Links: